TiagoMRib/PFL2-Yote/README.md

 Since the game has four ways to end the game, the predicate gameOver/2 needed to have a rule for each win condition.

+When both players have 3 or fewer pieces each it's a draw and when a player doesn't have moves available.

+In this last case, wins who has more pieces.

 ### List of valid moves:

 To ensure that a move is executable the predicate **valid_moves/4** verifies all the conditions mentioned in the move execution section.